Kogiidae: Behavior and feeding

 Extant kogiids travel in small groups and rarely surface, potentially to avoid predators like orcas.

 Kogiidae are deep diving whales, believed to dive up to depths of 500 m.
 Kogiids feed using a technique known as suction feeding, and their diet primarily consists of squid.
 Pygmy sperm whales are able to eat larger prey than dwarf sperm whales, although their diet as a whole is relatively similar.
 They have also been observed using echolocation to find their prey, and their hearing places them in the "Very High Frequency" group of cetaceans that can hear well above 100 kHz.

 Human threats

 Most observations of Kogia have come from individuals tangled in fishing line or stranded individuals.
 There is a commercial fishery for K. breviceps in parts of southeast Asia and the Lesser Antilles.
-Both species of extant kogiidae have also been observed stranded with plastics blocking their intestines.
+Both species of extant Kogia have also been observed stranded with plastics blocking their intestines.